iccv2025shenzhen/iccv2025shenzhen/index.md

 ### Online Preview

-You can click [here](/iccv2025shenzhen.html) or the following photo to view it online without downloading it.
+You can click [here](/iccv2025shenzhen.html) or on the following photo to view it online without downloading it.

 [<img src="https://iccv2025shenzhen.github.io/assets/images/ICCV2025shenzhen.png" width="638">](/iccv2025shenzhen.html)